Instead of migrating to sub-Saharan Africa, this pair of Common House Martin is very busy feeding its young born in the middle of winter in SW Spain.

 Population-level behaviour vs. isolated cases

 At the population level, breeding in autumn and winter is common in desert areas because it’s an adaptive behaviour to exploit ephemeral resources (whenever they are available).
-For examples, see this blog-post and the references mentioned therein: Saharan birds breeding in late autumn and other curiosities.
+For examples, see this blog-post about autumnal breeding by desert birds and the references mentioned therein.

 The House Martin case is different because this species is normally a trans-Saharan migrant (unlike desert birds, which are residents/nomadic).
 Moreover, it probably involved only a single pair, which makes it likely an anomaly (for now).